 Then there are expectations of what will happen: individuals may be fearful of going to counseling due to fearing that they will be “blamed” or judged for their marital problems, or due to not having any idea what it will be like and fearing the unknown.
-Helping your spouse understand what counseling involves, and encouraging them that it is a safe place to work through their issues, may help overcome this barrier[xiii].
+Helping your spouse understand what marital counseling involves, and encouraging them that it is a safe place to work through their issues, may help overcome this barrier[xiii].

-Expectations of usefulness: thinking that counseling won’t help is also a likely barrier to wanting to attend.
+Expectations of usefulness: thinking that marital counseling won’t help is also a likely barrier to wanting to attend.
 Explaining how the counseling process works or pointing to research about its effectiveness may help overcome this, too.
 Again, there are a handful of marriage therapy modalities that have proven efficacy.
 We use one of these modalities in our practice.

 One thing that I have found particularly useful in this area is pointing out that more and more workplace research shows that the most successful entrepreneurs, leaders and employees are those who have strong emotional intelligence.
-One of the great spin-off benefits of marriage counseling is that you really develop your emotional intelligence.
+One of the great spin-off benefits of marital counseling is that you really develop your emotional intelligence.
 A lot of men can resonate with that kind of thinking.
 It’s not an ability that you either were born with or not: it is a skill to be learned.
 It just takes a little psychoeducation and some practice.